ecirpnaes/DbSnapshotCreator/README.md

 Provides a quick and easy way to create a snapshot of a database.
 The action can be executed directly against the server or scripted to a new SQL window so you can run it yourself.

+## FAQ

+* What's a database snapshot?
+  * _It's best to read the [Microsoft docs](https://docs.microsoft.com/en-us/sql/relational-databases/databases/database-snapshots-sql-server), but the short answer is that a database snapshot is a static, `read-only` copy of a source database that gives you a consistent view of a database as of a certain point in time.
+You can recover the source database to the point when the snapshot was created from a database snapshot._
+* Can I choose my own naming convention for my database snapshots?
+  * _Yes, you can.
+Configure the extension to just script the necessary SQL statements to create the snapshot.
+You can then change the name (and file location) if desired.
+Refer to the animated gif below._
+* Can I choose my own naming convention for my database snapshots?
+  * _Yes, you can.
+Configure the extension to just script the necessary SQL statements to create the snapshot.
+You can then change the name (and file location) if desired.
+Refer to the animated gif below._

 ## Installation

 The current release is available to [download as a .vsix file](https://github.com/ecirpnaes/DbSnapshotCreator/releases/download/0.1.2/db-snapshot-creator-0.1.0.vsix) and can be installed by opening the File Menu and selecting `Install Extension from VSIX Package`